hypertidy/ncmeta/README.md

 Also includes functions for implicit entities, these are **grids** and **axes**.
 These don’t exist in the NetCDF specification explicitly, but are meaningful and worth making explicit.
-Many NetCDF tools don’t explicitly present these concepts so grab hold of them with ncmeta\!
+Many NetCDF tools don’t explicitly present these concepts so grab hold of them with ncmeta!

 A **grid** is an ordered set of dimensions, and the [Unidata site](https://www.unidata.ucar.edu/software/netcdf/) refers *informally*